 Joint pain is a common condition that has many different causes.
 Almost 15 million Americans live with the severe discomfort of joint pain each day, and the figure is rising.
 Joint pain has a variety of causes – injuries such as sprains and strains, osteoarthritis, rheumatoid arthritis, fibromyalgia and gout can all be responsible for […]

-From an article on the PatientWorthy.com website This Incredible Use for Radon Will Blow Your Mind Widely used as a cancer therapy and to help relieve pain from autoimmune diseases, radon therapy is gaining popularity, especially for people looking for a ankylosing spondylitis (AS) treatment.
+From an article on the PatientWorthy.com website Widely used as a cancer therapy and to help relieve pain from autoimmune diseases, radon therapy is gaining popularity, especially for people looking for a ankylosing spondylitis (AS) treatment.
 Pam Alvarez, featured on Radonmine.com, swears by the radon mines in Boulder, MT for her ankylosing spondylitis treatment.
 She […]

 The video game Far Cry 5 was modeled after the Free Enterprise mine, several summers ago developers came and photographed and toured the mine.
 The game is identical to our underground tunnels with the addition of toxic fumes called “bliss” and some barrels.
 Here is an image from the game.